Title

 The Camiguin Tourism Development Act aims to promote sustainable tourism in the Province of Camiguin by providing mechanisms and infrastructure for tourism development, while ensuring the preservation of the ecological balance and natural beauty of the area.
 The Act establishes the Camiguin Tourism Council as the primary policy-making and coordinating body, and allows for the identification and declaration of ecotourism sites in Camiguin.

-The State declares the policy to promote a tourism industry that is ecologically sustainable, responsible, participative, culturally sensitive, economically viable, and equitable for local communities.
+The State must promote an ecologically sustainable, responsible, participative, culturally sensitive, economically viable, and equitable tourism industry for local communities, and provide mechanisms and infrastructure for sustainable tourism development.

-The Council is composed of the Provincial Governor of Camiguin as Chairperson; municipal mayors who elect the Vice Chairperson; a member of the Sangguniang Panlalawigan; and two private sector representatives nominated by tourism organizations and appointed by the Chairperson.
+The Provincial Governor (Chairperson); municipal mayors who elect a Vice Chairperson; a member of the Sangguniang Panlalawigan designated by that body; and two private sector representatives nominated by Camiguin private tourism industry organizations and appointed by the Council Chairperson for a two-year term.

-The DOT, DENR, DPWH, DOTC, and LGUs must include implementation funding in their Annual Investment Programs, which shall be incorporated in the annual General Appropriations Act.
+DOT, DENR, DPWH, DOTC, and LGUs must include implementation of the Act in their Annual Investment Program (AIP), with funding included in the annual General Appropriations Act.

 Analyze Cases Smarter, Faster